 - Vice Presidents and Directors for Enrollment Management and/or Admissions

 Dr. Jacks retired from Clemson University in 2006 after 31 years of service, including 14 years as Vice President for Student Affairs and several years teaching in the College of Education.
 As Vice President for Student Affairs, she had responsibility for recruiting, hiring, placing, supervising, and evaluating Associate and Assistant Vice Presidents and directors in the full spectrum of Student Affairs units.
 After retiring from Clemson, she served as an interim senior student affairs officer at Manhattanville College.
 She is a member of Blue Key, Golden Key, and other honorary societies, clubs, and organizations and has won numerous awards from Clemson and from state, regional, and national groups and organizations.
 She has served as an evaluator for the Southern Association of Colleges and Schools.
-Dr. Jacks has one child (Errett) who has just completed his junior year at her alma mater, Clemson University.
+Dr. Jacks has one child (Errett) who is a recent graduate of her alma mater, Clemson University.

 Edward G. Whipple